PapaAin/Sudoku-Solver/README.md

     -	**Grid Constraint**: No duplicate numbers within a 3x3 sub-grid.

--	Recursive Solving: Implements a backtracking algorithm that systematically fills the puzzle while ensuring correctness.
+-	*__Recursive Solving__*: Implements a backtracking algorithm that systematically fills the puzzle while ensuring correctness.
--	User Input (Optional): Can accept Sudoku grids from manual user input.
+-	*__User Input (Optional)__*: Can accept Sudoku grids from manual user input.
--	Puzzle Validation: Determines if a given puzzle is solvable and prints the completed grid or returns an "unsolvable" message.
+-	*__Puzzle Validation__*: Determines if a given puzzle is solvable and prints the completed grid or returns an "unsolvable" message.